RxnRover/RxnRover/_sources/user_resources/user_guide/getting_started/experiment_manager.rst.txt

 --------------------------------

-It is possible to use Rxn Rover without an active Experiment using the "Continue without Experiment" button.
+It is possible to use Rxn Rover without an active Experiment using the :guilabel:`Continue without Experiment` button.
 This will launch Rxn Rover without an associated Experiment file, but still allows Rxn Rover to function as if an Experiment was loaded.
 Attempting to save at any point in No Experiment mode will open the "New Experiment" window (see :ref:`New Experiment Image above <create-experiment-window>`).
-When exitting Rxn Rover, the "New Experiment" window will also open to prompt you to save the setup as an Experiment, or press "Cancel" to exit without saving.
+When exitting Rxn Rover, the "New Experiment" window will also open to prompt you to save the setup as an Experiment, or press :guilabel:`Cancel` to exit without saving.

 .. note::